 Man Ray was a 20th Century American Visual Artist, probably best known for his photography.
 He loved women and he is purported to have said that women amazed him because no matter what they were going through in their lives, they could always steady their hand long enough to apply their lipstick.
 Whether you are a woman who wears make up or not, I think you will get the essence of his statement.
-Although men of course have similar strengths, I know more about women, I am a woman and therefore feel better qualified to work with women.
+Although men of course have similar strengths and find them in different ways.

 The strength and courage of women constantly amazes me, in the world, in my practice and in my life.